A Conley index study of the evolution of the Lorenz strange set: Acknowledgements

 \section{Acknowledgements}

 Some of the results of this paper were obtained while the second author was visiting the University of Manchester.
 He wishes to express his gratitude to the Department of Mathematics of this University and, very specially, to Nigel Ray for his hospitality and friendship along many years.
 The authors are also grateful to Jos\'{e} M. Montesinos-Amilibia and Jaime S\'{a} nchez-Gabites for many inspiring conversations.
+They also would like to thank the referees, whose useful comments and suggestions have improved the quality of the present manuscript.